sarkistlt/schedule-js/README.md

 - autoCatchClean.args
 //setter to change arguments, you have to pass argumen/s in array: autoCatchClean.args = [arg1, arg2, arg3]

+- autoCatchClean.THIS
+//you can bind passed function: autoCatchClean.THIS = this

 - autoCatchClean.scheduleAt(interval, time)
 //schedule auto-run every "interval" first start at "time": autoCatchClean.scheduleAt('20s', '17:15')